How To Embrace Being the Black Sheep of the Family

 4. Do Not Hope for Change

 So, stop trying.
-Instead, focus on improving the one person you actually do have control over — yourself.
+Instead, focus on improving the one person you do have control over — yourself.

 5. Do Not Try To Impress